 The Three Least Densely Populated Countries Of Africa

 Botswana is a landlocked African country situated in the southern part of the continent.
 Botswana covers an area of 224,610 square miles with over 70% of the country being in the Kalahari Desert.
 The country is one of the least populous countries in Sub-Saharan Africa with a population of about 2.1 million people.
 With most of the country being arid, Botswana is one of the most sparsely populated countries in the world with a population density of 9.6 persons per square mile.
 The nation’s capital, Gaborone, is home to 10% of the total population.

 Libya is an African country located in the northern part of the continent.
 Libya is bordered by The Mediterranean Sea, Algeria, Tunisia, Niger, Egypt, Sudan, and Chad.
 Libya is one of the largest countries in Africa covering an area of 679,362 square miles.
 The country is home to about 6.4 million people translating to a population density of 9.2 persons per square mile, the second lowest in Africa.
 The low population density is attributed to the remoteness of the country with a large percentage of the country being covered by desert.

 Namibia is an African country located on the south-western edge of the continent.
 Namibia covers an area of 318,772 square miles, making it one of the largest countries in southern Africa.
-However, the country has a tiny population of about 2.1 million people which translates to a population density of 6.6 persons per square mile, the lowest in Africa.
+However, the country has a tiny population of about 2.1 million people which translates to a population density of 6.6 persons per square mile, the lowest in Africa and the 2nd lowest in the world.
 The low population density is attributed to the arid nature of most of the country.